omarespejel/monero-starknet-atomic-swap/SECURITY.md

 ## Conclusion

 The protocol implements multiple layers of security through cryptographic primitives, input validation, access control, and defense-in-depth patterns.
-All cryptographic operations use audited libraries with no custom implementations.
+All cryptographic operations use production-grade libraries with no custom implementations.
 The key splitting approach follows validated industry patterns, and the DLEQ proof system provides cryptographic binding between the hashlock and adaptor point.

-The security properties have been verified through mathematical analysis, comparison to audited implementations, and comprehensive testing.
-While external audit is pending, the implementation follows industry best practices and is ready for formal security review.
+The security properties have been verified through mathematical analysis, comparison to production implementations, and comprehensive testing.
+While external review is pending, the implementation follows industry best practices and is ready for formal security review.

 **Version**: 0.8.0-alpha
 **Last Updated**: 2025-12-07
-**Status**: Security reviewed, pending external audit
+**Status**: Security reviewed, pending external review